 Nigeria can be categorized as an emerging market and a middle-income and mixed economy.
-It is the 20th largest economy in the world by purchasing power parity and 21st largest by nominal GDP.
+It is ranked as the 27th-largest economy in the world in terms of nominal GDP, and the 24th-largest in terms of purchasing power parity.
 Moreover, Nigeria has the eight largest oil and gas reserves in the world.
 Starting a business in Nigeria is particularly rewarding for sectors such as manufacturing, finance, technology and service.
 Following are a few reasons why registering a company in Nigeria is a smart business decision.

 Several economic zones offer tax incentives, which serves as a catalyst for setting up a company in Nigeria.